Skip directly to content

 Control activities

-Axfood’s control activities derive from the most material risks that impact the reporting.
+Axfood’s control activities derive from the most material risks that impact the Group’s reporting.
 These control activities are defined in the Group’s risk and control matrixes.
-The matrixes are specified by company and business critical processes related to the financial reporting defined by the steering committee.
+The matrixes are specified by company and business-critical processes related to the reporting defined by the steering committee.
 Furthermore, an additional risk and control matrix is implemented to ensure that risks within Group-wide processes are effectively managed.

 The control activities are designed according to a structure aimed at detecting and preventing risks of errors in the reporting.
-In addition, the structure also ensures efficiency and reasonable control in all of the Group’s processes related to financial reporting.
-Examples of control activities include reconciliation of accounts, analyses of profit/loss items, inventory counts and user access reviews.
+This also ensures efficiency and reasonable control in all of the Group’s processes related to financial and sustainability reporting.
+Examples of control activities include reconciliation of accounts, inventory counts, quality assurance and user access reviews.

 Information and communication